Nga Ling CHEUNG

-As I was leafing through the photo albums my grandmother left us after she passed away, I unearthed a chapter of our family history previously not known to me: that my grandparents once ran a small grocery store in Chai Wan, Hong Kong in the 1970s.
-Today, Man Lee Store, as it was called, has already morphed into a concrete wall structure facing the underground train station.
+Hiding in an album my grandmother left us after she passed away is a photo that tells an untold chapter of my family history: My grandparents used to run a small grocery store in Chai Wan in the 70s.
+Today, Man Lee Store, as it was called, has already morphed into a run-of-the-mill concrete wall structure facing an underground train station.

 Sharon Lee (b.1992) was born and raised in Hong Kong.
 She was granted scholarships and graduated from the Department of Fine Arts at The Chinese University of Hong Kong in 2016.
 She was selected as the New Light of the year and debuted her solo exhibition ‘The Presence of Absence’ (Lumenvisum, Hong Kong, 2017).
 Lee participated in several art residencies and group exhibitions in Austria, Germany, Hong Kong and Taiwan.